pulumi/pulumi-command/provider/pkg/provider/local/command.md

 {{% example %}}
 ### Triggers

 This example defines several trigger values of various kinds.
 Changes to any of them will cause `cmd` to be re-run.
-However, note that for `fileAsset` it's the variable itself that is the trigger, not the contents of index.ts, since triggers are simply opaque values.

 ```typescript
 import * as local from "@pulumi/command/local";